zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 But in any case, Asahi understands now why Christin e lives on the ground floor of her apartment building: because she’s afraid of heights.
 He also understands why she didn’t go “hiking near the cliffs.”
 “To go hiking” (hiking) means to go walking outdoors, outside, usually for a long dista nce.
 “Cliffs” (cliffs) are very steep, rocky sides of a mountain that go almost str aight up and down.
 Sometimes next to, say, an ocean there are cliffs.
 The water has worn away the side so that there is a straight up-and-down surfac e right next to the water.
 That would be an example of a “cliff.”

 Christine says, “That’s right,” meaning yes, that’s  why I don’t live above the ground floor and that’s why I don’t go hiking near cliffs.
 “I try to avoid any situations that will trigger my fear.”
 “To trigger”  (trigger) is to cause something else to happen, to cause an event or situation to o ccur.
-Interestingly enough, we call the part of the gun that you use your finger t o fire the gun the “trigger.”
+Interestingly enough, we call the part of the gun that you use your finger to fire the gun the “trigger.”
 The “trigger” of the gun is the part of the gun that is  used to actually cause the bullet to go out of the gun.
 That’s a “trigger” as a noun.

 As a verb, “to trigger” means to cause something el se to happen.
 You can understand the relationship, however, here between the noun and the verb, because you “trigger” the bullet from leaving the g un by – we use the verb “to pull” – by “pulling the trigger.”
 Asahi says, “So h ow do you travel?
 Do you ever fly?”
 Do you ever go up into an airplane?